Strawberry Pie is the perfect springtime dessert! Fresh strawberries piled high, coated in strawberry jello, and placed in a buttery crust.

-I have been eating this strawberry pie since I was a little girl.
-I remember it at every family gathering and I remember when I would go back for a second piece, but it was always gone.
-To this day I don’t know why I didn’t just take 2 slices to begin with, lol!
+I have been eating this easy Strawberry Pie since I was a little girl.
+I remember it at every family gathering and I remember I would go back for a second piece, but it was always gone.

 You really can’t go through life without trying a slice of Strawberry Pie!!
-It’s so easy to make and full of strawberry flavor!
+We love it as is, or served it with homemade whipped cream.
+SO YUMMY!

 - Pie crust: You can make a homemade pie shell or use a store bought.

 - Strawberries: Only fresh strawberries will work for this recipe.
 And for best flavor, use strawberries that are in season.

 How to make Strawberry Pie